roytrust/rejoice/time.md

 * B.C.
 586-587; 圣殿被巴比伦王所毁,圣经逐渐取代圣殿,成为中心.
 * 272-337; Constantine the Great
 * 325; the First Council of Nicaea, Nicene Creed.
+* 390; the Apostles' Creed
 * 1347-1351; black death peaking in Europe.
 * 1517.10; Luther published the 95 Theses.

+### Apostles' Creed
+I believe in God, the Father almighty, creator of heaven and earth.
+I believe in Jesus Christ, God's only Son, our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried;
+he descended to the dead.
+On the third day he rose again;
+he ascended into heaven,
+he is seated at the right hand of the Father, and he will come to judge the living and the dead.
+I believe in the Holy Spirit,
+the holy catholic Church,
+the communion of saints,
+the forgiveness of sins,
+the resurrection of the body,
+and the life everlasting.
+Amen.

 ### The Nicene Creed
 We believe in one God,